What is a Net Zero target?

 We also recommend you engage your communications colleagues to advise on how the target and your organisation’s progress against it, can be best be externally and internally communicated.

-We recommend engaging with stakeholders at the earliest possible stage and to ensure they are clear on the definition of a net zero target, and agree on what you are trying to do but also, crucially, how you are going to achieve it.
+Engage with stakeholders at the earliest possible stage to ensure they are clear on the definition of a Net Zero target, and agree on what you are trying to do but also, crucially, how you are going to achieve it.

-Net zero targets demonstrate to your clients, employees and other key stakeholders how your organisation is transitioning towards a net zero economy and committing to ambitious action on climate change.
-But as more and more companies announce net zero targets your communication will be under increasing scrutiny, so it is vital that you are transparent about the work you will be doing to achieve net zero and that your definition of net zero is in line with the growing consensus and the SBTi working definition (see above).
+Net Zero targets demonstrate to your clients, employees and other key stakeholders how your organisation is transitioning towards a Net Zero economy and committing to ambitious action on climate change.
+But as more and more companies announce Net Zero targets your communication will be under increasing scrutiny, so it is vital that you are transparent about the work you will be doing to achieve Net Zero and that your definition of Net Zero is in line with the growing consensus and the SBTi definition (see above).

 Publishing information about the target on your website will help support announcements in the media.
 We recommend keeping communications colleagues informed and ensuring they understand the work you are doing to mitigate any brand risk or greenwashing concerns.

-The first step is to measure your company’s scope 1, 2 and 3 emissions and set a 1.5°C aligned science-based target for your own operations and value chain.
+The first step is to measure your company’s Scope 1, 2 and 3 emissions and set a 1.5°C aligned science-based target for your own operations and value chain.
 When setting a 1.5°C aligned science-based target you should consider the feasibility and decarbonisation initiatives necessary to meet the trajectory before committing to a Net Zero target.